ericbulloch/kwmd/operating_systems/linux.md

 | list | 5,30,55 | The 5th, 30th and 55th minute of the hour. **Don't include spaces** |

 #### Cron schedule examples

+Below are some cron schedule examples.
+In most cases I did not include a command because I wanted to focus on the schedule part.
+These are some of ones I have used over the years doing system administration.

 Run every minute.